 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt.
-Each thread must be 350 words and demonstrate course-related knowledge.
+Each thread must be 600 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 300 words.
 Each thread and each reply must contain at least 1 scholarly citation and 1 Biblical citation.

 Working with Me Paper Assignment

 The student will write a 1,500–2,000-word paper that focuses on the student’s personality and can guide colleagues to working with the student.
 The paper must outline strengths and weaknesses.
 The paper is to follow current Turabian format for any outside sources the student may choose to incorporate.

 4-MAT Book Review Assignments (3)

 The student will write a research-based paper in 1,300–1,800 words in current Turabian format that succinctly summarizes and applies the information covered in 3 of the 4 resources to the role of the worship leader.
 The paper must include at least 2 footnotes and applications from the Bible.

 The student will write 2 interview papers in current Turabian format that focus on the interview of two pastors/ministers of music teams outside of the student’s own church/church staff.
 Each interview paper is to be 750–1,250 words; therefore, the project will be 1,500–2,500 words.
 A template interview form of questions is provided for the student, but is not included in the 1,500-2,000 word count.